Comprehensive US Tax Guide For Americans Living In Panama

 2. How Americans living in Panama can use the Foreign Earned Income Exclusion

 The Foreign Earned Income Exclusion is one of the best ways for Americans abroad to save.
-With the Foreign Earned Income Exclusion (FEIE) expats can exclude up to $107,600 in foreign earned income from US taxes (2020).
-Moreover, couples who both live and work abroad can exclude up to $215,200 from taxes.
+With the Foreign Earned Income Exclusion (FEIE) expats can exclude up to $126,500 (in 2024, $130,000 in 2025) in foreign earned income from US taxes.
+Moreover, couples who both live and work abroad can exclude up to double these amounts from taxes.

 To qualify for the FEIE, US taxpayers must pass either the physical presence test or the bona fide residence test.